beamjobs

 Your contact header should be easy to locate and read.
 Some suggest not adding contact information in the header, but that's why formatting your contact header properly is so important.
 With good formatting, none of your information gets buried, and it can distinguish you from other applicants.
 You should include:

-Per industry standards, we'd recommend placing the header in either the top left-hand corner or centered underneath your name.
-If there isn't enough space, you can remove the optional elements or go down a font size.
-Just make sure your font is sans-serif and no smaller than your resume's body text.
+Per industry standards, place the header in either the top left-hand corner or centered beneath your name.
+Not enough space?
+Remove the optional elements or go down a font size.
+Choose a sans-serif font that’s no smaller than your resume’s body text.

 Sometimes, the ATS won't read your resume properly despite having a beautiful header.
 That's why we recommend submitting it as a .docx (friendly for ATS) and as a PDF (friendly for employers).

-We have plenty of excellent resume samples you can peruse for inspiration regarding your header, and if you're rushed on time, choose one of our free resume templates to start and finish your teacher resume in record time.
+We have plenty of excellent resume samples you can check out for inspiration on your header, and if you’re rushed, choose one of our free resume templates to start and finish your teacher resume in record time.

 Ensure the ATS and employers can read your resume